John Grubham Howe

-John Grubham Howe (1657–1722), commonly known as Jack Howe, was an English politician.
+John Grubham Howe (1657–1722) was an English politician.
 Elected on numerous occasions as Member of Parliament, he made the transition from the Whig to the Tory faction.

 Early life

 He was second son of John Grobham Howe of Langar, Nottinghamshire, who was member of parliament for Gloucestershire.
 His mother was Annabella, third and youngest illegitimate daughter and coheiress of Emanuel Scrope, 1st Earl of Sunderland.

 Early in life he figured as a young and amorous courtier.
 In 1679 he brought an accusation against Frances Stewart, Duchess of Richmond, which on investigation proved to be false, and he was forbidden to attend the court.
 At this period he wrote verses.